 Her face squeezed into a terrifying scowl and she said, “You’ll talk to me in math class or I’ll kick your ass.”

-Now, this girl was a good 3 times my size.
-She was rotund, beefy and reminded me of a less feminine Mike Ditka.
+Now, this girl was a good three times my size.
+She was beefy and reminded me of Mike Ditka.
 When she said that and stepped closer, the comedic value of the scene was lost on me, and I damn near shit my pants.

-“Kay” I said, with my proverbial tail between my legs.
-I shuffled all 4 and a half feet of me to my locker, shocked at the fact that something straight out of an after school special had just happened in real life.
+“'Kay” I said, with my proverbial tail between my legs.
+I shuffled all four and a half feet of me to my locker, shocked at the fact that something straight out of an after-school special had just happened in real life.